Skip to Content

 9. The Alcazar’s swimming pool was the largest indoor pool ever built when the hotel opened.
 Now, the pool houses the Café Alcazar, opened most days for lunch or afternoon snacks from 11:00-3:00.

-the alcazar's swimming pool is now the lightner museum's cafe.
+The alcazar's swimming pool is now the lightner museum's cafe.

 If your kids will appreciate the idea of eating a somewhat posh lunch at the bottom of a swimming pool, make sure to stop in.
 You can also see the pool area from the museum’s third-floor balcony.